Regularity for eigenfunctions of Schr\"odinger operators: Differential structure of blow-ups

 It also is helpful to describe the set of boundary hyperfaces of $[M:X]$.
 Some of them arise from boundary hypersurfaces of $M$ and some of them are new.
 Let $H$ be a connected boundary hyperface of $M$.
 All connected components of $H\setminus (X\cap H)$ give rise to a connected hyperface of $[M:X]$.
 The other connected hyperfaces of $[M:X]$ arise from connected components of $X$.
 Each connected component of $X$ yields a boundary hyperface for $[M:X]$, which is diffeomorphic to the normal sphere bundle of $X$ restricted to that component.
-The boundary hyperfaces of $X$ then induce codimension $2$ boundary faces for $[M:X]$ each of which is the common boundary of a hyperface arising from $M$ and a hyperface arising from $X$.
+(Such a hyperface arising from $X$ is said to be an hyperface at infinity.)
+The boundary hyperfaces of $X$ then induce codimension $2$ boundary faces for $[M:X]$ each of which is the common boundary of a hyperface arising from $M$ and a hyperface arising from~$X$.

 One can describe similarly the codimension~$2$ boundary faces of $[M:X]$.
-Some of them are as described in the paragraph above; in those cases, they arise from boundary hyperfaces of $X$.
-The other boundary faces of codimension~$2$ arise from boundary faces of $M$ of codimension~$2$.
+Some of them arise from boundary hyperfaces of $X$, as described in the paragraph above, the others arise from boundary faces of $M$ of codimension~$2$.
 More precisely, let $F$ be the interior of such a face, then any connected component of $F\setminus X$ is a connected component of a boundary face of codimension~$2$ of $[M:X]$.

 As for boundary defining functions, let $\bar g$ be a {\em true } Riemannian metric on $M$, that is a smooth metric on $M$, defined and smooth up to the boundary.
-We shall denote by $r_X : M \to [0,\infty)$ a continuous function on $M$, smooth outside $X$ that close to $X$ is equal to the distance function to $X$ with respect to $\bar g$ and $r_X^{-1}(0) = X$.
+We shall denote by $r_X : M \to [0, 1]$ a continuous function on $M$, smooth outside $X$ that close to $X$ is equal to the distance function to $X$ with respect to $\bar g$ and $r_X^{-1}(0) = X$.
 A function with these properties will be called {\em a smoothed distance function to $X$}.
-If $X$ and all $H\setminus (X\cap H)$ are connected, the boundary defining functions of $[M:X]$ are given by the functions $x_H$, $H\in \cB$ and $r_X$ (identified with their lifts to the blow-up).
+If $X$ and all $H\setminus (X\cap H)$ are connected, then $x_H$, $H\in \cB$ and $r_X$ (identified with their lifts to the blow-up) are boundary defining functions of $[M:X]$.
 This statement generalizes in an obvious way to the non-connected case.